agcomphr25/EPOCH-v83/replit.md

 Production constraints: Do not modify mold capacities or employee settings to unrealistic values.
 Use actual production capacity constraints for accurate scheduling.

 ## Recent Changes (August 12, 2025)
-### P1 Production Orders Flow Correction
+### P1 Production Orders Flow - CHANGES REVERSED
-- **Issue Fixed**: Previous agent incorrectly implemented P1 Production Orders by inserting them directly into the main orders table with "P1 Production Queue" department
+- **Issue**: User clarified that the 768 orders in All Orders table with "P1 Production Queue" department were correct
-- **Correct Flow Implemented**: P1 Production Orders → Production Queue → Layup Queue (when approved)
-- **Data Cleanup**: Removed 768 incorrectly placed orders from main orders table
+- **Action Taken**: Completely reversed all changes - restored 768 orders back to main orders table
-- **New Endpoints**:
-  - `/api/p1-production-queue` - Shows pending P1 production orders awaiting approval
-  - `/api/p1-production-orders/:id/approve-for-layup` - Approves orders for layup
-- **Updated**: `/api/p1-layup-queue` - Now only shows orders approved for layup (status: APPROVED_FOR_LAYUP)
-- **Verified**: 400 P1 production orders remain in proper production_orders table
+- **Current State**: 768 P1 orders are back in All Orders list with "P1 Production Queue" department
+- **Code Reverted**: `/api/p1-layup-queue` endpoint reverted to original implementation
+- **Removed**: Temporary endpoints for separate production queue workflow
+- **Note**: The relationship between Production Queue and All Orders needs clarification from user

 ## System Architecture
 The application adopts a monorepo structure utilizing a full-stack TypeScript approach.